aiR for Review results

 Predictions versus document coding

 Even though aiR refers to the relevance, key, and issue fields during its analysis, it does not actually write to these fields.
-All of aiR's results are stored in aiR-specific fields such as the Prediction field.
-This makes it easier to compare aiR's predictions to human coding while refining the Prompt Criteria.
+All of aiR's results are stored in aiR-specific fields, such as the Prediction field.
+This makes it easier to compare aiR's predictions to human coding while refining the prompt criteria.

 If you have refined a set of Prompt Criteria to the point that you are comfortable adopting those predictions, you can copy those predictions to the coding fields using mass-tagging or other methods.